Frequently Asked Questions

 - There are many other electric boats out there.
 What makes the Candela Seven different?

-- How does Candela Seven handle chop and swells?
+- How does Candela Seven handle high waves and rough water?

 - Why is Candela seven the longest-range electric boat on the market?